nextgis/walrus/README.md

 walrus
 ======

-Web-map to vizualize location of walrus and other species encounters in Barent Sea region
+Web-map to vizualize location of walrus and other species encounters in Barent Sea region.

 Install dependencies